National Science Foundation

 Grant in 2022

 Cytocybernetics is a biotechnology company that specializes in cellular electrophysiology.
-The company has developed the Cybercyte, a user-friendly plug-and-play dynamic clamp system designed for ease of use in research settings.
-In addition to its innovative products, Cytocybernetics offers a comprehensive range of contract research organization (CRO) services, which include FDA-mandated drug safety screening, custom electrophysiology, custom modeling, and custom analysis.
-These services are aimed at assisting clients in the development and evaluation of various cellular products, ensuring that they meet regulatory requirements and scientific standards.
+The company has developed the Cybercyte, a powerful and user-friendly plug-and-play dynamic clamp system designed to facilitate advanced research.
+In addition to its innovative products, Cytocybernetics offers a comprehensive range of contract research organization (CRO) services.
+These services include FDA-mandated drug safety screening, as well as custom electrophysiology, modeling, and analysis tailored to meet the specific needs of its clients.
+By providing these solutions, Cytocybernetics supports a variety of cellular research and product development initiatives.

 InvVax